List of Wakfu episodes

 The following is a list of episodes of the Ankama Animations cartoon television series Wakfu, which premiered on October 30, 2008.
 The show is based on a turn-based tactical MMORPG based on the series of the same name (although the show's second season was airing by the time the game was finished) and airs on France 3.
 The story follows a boy named Yugo and his friends as they set out on a journey to discover Yugo's origins, while meeting people and saving the world on their way.

-Seasons 1 and 2 each have 26 episodes, while season 3 has 13 episodes.
-A fourth season is premiered on Early 2024.
-Included in between seasons 2 and 3 are three original video animations (OVAs), along with three specials, bringing the total to 84 episodes.
+Seasons 1 and 2 each have 26 episodes, while seasons 3 and 4 each have 13 episodes.
+Included in-between seasons 2 and 3 are three original video animations (OVAs), along with three specials, bringing the total to 84 episodes.

 The English cast for the first two seasons and the OVAs featured actors based in the UK; however, the dub of season 3 switches to an entirely new cast based in Los Angeles.
 The dub for season 4 would also switch to another new cast based in Miami.